 Transaction reports are one of Pingdom’s most powerful features.
-They allow you to make sure user interactions spanning multiple actions and pages work smoothly.
-An invaluable tool for webshops, SaaS applications, and other interaction based sites.
+They allow you to make sure user interactions spanning multiple actions and pages work smoothly, and are invaluable for webshops, SaaS applications, and other interaction-based sites.

 Real User Monitoring

 Page speed tests tend to be artificial.
-You load your website in your browser, or you initiate a test using an external service like Pingdom.
+You load your website in your browser, or you initiate a test using an external service such as Pingdom.
 These are great and mostly follow what actually happens in reality — although not always.

-Real data give you insight far beyond the available test locations since your visitors will come from all over the world.
+Real data will give you insight far beyond the available test locations, since your visitors will come from all over the world.
 You can set the load time conditions for satisfied, tolerating and frustrated visitors to segment your view better.

 Pingdom offers you a basic alert system out of the box.
 You can get emails, basic app notifications and SMS messages.
-When I took my website down I received an email within 2 minutes — this is more than enough for my purposes.
+When I took my website down, I received an email within two minutes — this was more than enough for my purposes.

-If you’re working with a large application, you might want to use Pingdom’s Beep Manager.
+If you’re working with a large application, you may want to use Pingdom’s Beep Manager, which aims to send the ‘right alert to the right person at the right time’.
 You’ll need the pricey advanced account, but it may be well worth your investment.
-The idea behind Beep Manager is to send the “right alert to the right person at the right time”.

 You can use Pingdom’s API to set up some advanced tools for yourself.
-Currently Liberato and webhooks are available.
-When using webhooks, Pingdom will send POST data to a URL of your choice.
-You can then intercept this data and use it as you wish.
+Currently, Liberato and webhooks are available.
+When using webhooks, Pingdom will send POST data to a URL of your choice, and you can intercept this data and use it as you wish.

-Integrating Pingdom with your own incident management tools, getting notified of downtime for client websites, creating your own stats dashboard, etc.
+You can integrate Pingdom with your own incident management tools, get notified of downtime for client websites, create your own stats dashboard, and so on.

 The Pingdom Mobile App

-The mobile app also shows you basic data like response time and uptime checks.
-It’s a great bonus to your pro account that really is a joy to use — relatively rare for services that didn’t originate on mobile platforms.
+The mobile app also shows you basic data such as response time and uptime checks.
+It’s a great bonus to your pro account that really is a joy to use — which is relatively rare for services that didn’t originate on mobile platforms.

-On one hand Pingdom is expensive, on the other, it really isn’t for what it provides!
-The basic account costs $14.95 per month and includes 10 checks at 1 min intervals, 1 advanced check (transaction or page speed), real user monitoring up to 100K pageviews/month, basic alerts, 50 SMS messages/month and silver support (online & chat).
+On one hand Pingdom is expensive, on the other, it really isn’t for what it provides.
+The basic account costs $14.95 per month and includes ten checks at one-minute intervals, one advanced check (transaction or page speed), real user monitoring up to 100K pageviews per month, basic alerts, 50 SMS messages per month and silver support (online and chat).

 As you’d expect, higher level accounts scale things up.
-The advanced account ($89.95/month) introduces the Beep manager, the $249/month Professional account adds multi-user logins, invoice payments, subdomain monitoring and tags for real user monitoring and gold support (includes phone support).
+The advanced account ($89.95 a month) introduces the Beep Manager; the $249 a month Professional account adds multi-user logins, invoice payments, subdomain monitoring and tags for real user monitoring and gold support (including phone support).

-In my opinion, the prices can get hefty near the professional account, but they are well worth it.
-If you have a personal blog you may not even need a Pingdom account — a free check now and again will suffice.
-If you’re serious about your personal site the $15 per month should be an acceptable cost.
+In my opinion, the prices can get hefty near the professional account, but they’re well worth it.
+If you have a personal blog, you may not even need a Pingdom account — a free check now and again will suffice.
+If you’re serious about your personal site, the $15 per month should be an acceptable cost.

-If you operate a webshop, you could start with free checks, and as you get more orders you can make the investment of $45.95 a month to give you 3 transaction checks.
+If you operate a webshop, you could start with free checks, and, as you get more orders, make the investment of $45.95 a month to give you three transaction checks.
 If you get just one extra sale per month due to a well-monitored site, it will have paid for itself.

 Having now used it for a good few weeks, I’m extremely impressed with Pingdom.
-So much so that I’ve already canceled my GTmetrix account and switching everything over to Pingdom.
-There’s absolutely nothing wrong with GTmetrix, I still love their services, but Pingdom provides a whole lot more for bang for your buck (in my opinion).
+So much so that I’ve already canceled my GTmetrix account and switched everything over to Pingdom.
+There’s absolutely nothing wrong with GTmetrix, I still love their services, but Pingdom provides a whole lot more bang for your buck.

-Pingdom has built a service which is equally useful to both people trying to grow their personal sites and much larger web-based companies alike.
-The dashboard is a joy to navigate, their mobile application is incredibly useful, and their on-site help is extremely easy to understand and follow.
+Pingdom has built a service that’s equally useful to both people trying to grow their personal sites and much larger web-based companies.
+The dashboard is a joy to navigate, the mobile application is incredibly useful, and the on-site help is extremely easy to understand and follow.

-In short, I think it’s pretty safe to say that I can wholeheartedly recommend Pingdom as the all-round best online tool for measuring and monitoring website performance!
+In short, it’s safe to say I can wholeheartedly recommend Pingdom as the all-round best online tool for measuring and monitoring website performance.

 Any experience with Pingdom?
 Any other useful tips or tricks?